leshow/blog/content/post/unit_type_pattern.md

 }
 ```

-However, when you actually go to use this code, it produces a compiler error that after an hour of googling, I have no idea how to satisfy:
+However, when you actually go to use this code, it produces a compiler error with a misleading hint:

 ```bash
 error[E0284]: type annotations required: cannot resolve `<_ as std::ops::FnOnce<(progress::Progress,)>>::Output == ()`